prantaDutta/final-frontend/README.md

 > Download backend repository from [here](https://github.com/prantaDutta/final-backend)

-# How to run this file
+# How to run this project

 You need to have nodejs and yarn installed